gianluca-peri/sparcs-test/README.md

 ## How to run the code

+## Create the datasets

+First of all you should create the training datasets by simply running `create_datasets.py`.

 ### Simple run

 You can train the models by running the `train_models.py` script.
 Since the training can take some time `run_in_background.sh` is also available to run the same script in background: